eraybasar/pesdk-docs/_guides/ios/v7/concepts/localization.md

 ## Plurals

-To have plurals handled correctly, we use a [.stringsdict](https://developer.apple.com/library/ios/documentation/MacOSX/Conceptual/BPInternational/StringsdictFileFormat/StringsdictFileFormat.html) file.
-These define plural rules of a language.
+To have plurals handled correctly, we use a [.stringsdict](https://developer.apple.com/library/ios/documentation/MacOSX/Conceptual/BPInternational/StringsdictFileFormat/StringsdictFileFormat.html) file that defines plural rules of a language.
 Some languages have more plural rules than others.

 Here is an example for croatian:
 ```xml